athowes/thesis/README.md

   package and how it is used in `sf`.)
 - In Chapter 3, it would be nice to include a figure illustrating the DHS sampling procedure.
+- Rendering the PDF version, figures and tables tend to move around a lot, especially in the appendix.
+It would be good to have been control over this, but I know that this can be challenging in LaTeX.